Soroush98/FindConnections/README.md

 FindConnections implements several security features to ensure the safety and privacy of its users:

 1. **Authentication and Authorization**:
-    - Secure user authentication using JWT (JSON Web Tokens).
     - Role-based access control to restrict access to certain features based on user roles.
-    - When using the API, the authorization header should include the token provided by the server.
+    - When using the API, the authorization header should include the JWT (JSON Web Token) provided by the server.
 This ensures that only users with the appropriate roles can access specific APIs.
-    - The token is stored as an HTTP-only cookie to prevent client-side access and reduce the risk of XSS attacks.
+    - The JWT is stored as an HTTP-only cookie to prevent client-side access and reduce the risk of XSS attacks.
 2. **Data Encryption**:
     - All sensitive data, such as passwords, are encrypted using industry-standard algorithms before being stored in the database.
     - Passwords are hashed using bcrypt to ensure they are stored securely.